-South Superregionals Day TwoTags: Outreach and Organization
+South Superregionals Day TwoTags: Outreach, Organization, connect, and think

 Task: Reminisce on our first six Superregionals matches